-The authorized share capital of the Corporation consists of an unlimited number of Common Shares, of which 251,771,378 Common Shares were issued and outstanding as of the date hereof.
+The authorized share capital of the Corporation consists of an unlimited number of Common Shares, of which 253,470,620 Common Shares were issued and outstanding as of the Record Date (as defined below).

-The close of business on March 23, 2018 has been fixed as the record date (the "Record Date") for the determination of shareholders entitled to receive notice of the Meeting and any adjournment(s) or postponement(s) thereof.
+The close of business on March 20, 2019 has been fixed as the record date (the "Record Date") for the determination of shareholders entitled to receive notice of the Meeting and any adjournment(s) or postponement(s) thereof.